cwest/caseywest.com/_posts/2015-01-07-responsibly-use-peek-to-inspect-rails.md

     allow(helper).to receive(:current_user).and_return(anything)
   end

-  it 'is not be enabled' do
+  it 'is not enabled' do
     allow(PeekBar).to receive(:enabled?).and_return(false)
     expect(helper.peek_enabled?).to be(false)
   end